Bachelor of Science in Dietetics & Nutrition - Didactic Program in Dietetics

 We’re proud to have offered a viable and thriving didactic program since 1972.

-The dietetics curriculum at Florida International University integrates the principles derived from several disciplines including nutrition, chemistry, biochemistry, physiology, food science and food composition, management, foodservice, and the behavioral and social sciences.
+The dietetics curriculum at Florida International University integrates the principles derived from several disciplines, including nutrition, chemistry, biochemistry, physiology, food science and food composition, management, food service, and the behavioral and social sciences.
 This integration of knowledge educates you to optimize human health through dietetics.

 Accreditation